paylike/sdk/standard-flow.md

 1. During checkout (frontend)

-	1. Open the popup (https://github.com/paylike/sdk - examples and documentation).
+	1. Open the popup ([examples and documentation](https://github.com/paylike/sdk)).
 Include at least an order reference (or a hash) in the custom data field which uniquely identifies the order.

 	2. The callback for the popup will receive a transaction ID on a succesful payment.
 Send it to the server using a hidden form, a redirect (query) or an AJAX call.